felixlopz/hubrise-test-task/content/apps/uber-eats/faqs/en/create-deal-in-uber-eats.md

     - Pepsi
     - Beer

-To be correctly parsed by Uber Eats Bridge, the ref code of the parent product, which represents the deal, must start with `DEAL-`, followed by the ref code of the deal in your EPOS.
+To be correctly parsed in HubRise by Uber Eats Bridge, the ref code of the parent product, which represents the deal, must start with `DEAL-`, followed by the ref code of the deal in your EPOS.
 Skus must have the same ref code they have in your EPOS.

-## Step-by-step Guide To Create A Deal
+## Step-By-Step Guide to Create a Deal

 The following sections explains the steps required to create deals.

-### 1. Create The Skus
+### 1. Create the Skus

-Start by creating the individual skus that are part of every deal line.
+To create the individual skus that are part of every deal line follow these steps:
-Follow these steps:

 1. Log in to your [Uber Eats back office](https://restaurant.uber.com/).
-1. Select **Menu > Items**, then click **New item**.
+1. Select **Menu** > **Items**, then click **New item**.
 1. Fill in the details for your sku.
-   - Enter the name of the sku, for example *Pizza Margherita 8"*.
+   - Enter the name of the sku, for example `Pizza Margherita 8"`.
    - Under **Sell item on its own**, select **No**.
      ![Sku name and sell item on its own choice](../../images/012-en-product-name-menu-maker.png)
    - Under **Default price**, if choosing this sku requires a surcharge, enter the surcharge amount.
 Otherwise, enter 0.